Skip to main content

 The right fractional CMO does not make marketing busier; they make the company's growth decisions sharper.

-For most tech companies, the real question is not “What are typical fractional CMO rates?”
-It is “What decisions are currently taking too long, being made with weak evidence, or being deferred because no senior marketing operator owns them?”
+For most tech companies, the real question is not "What are typical fractional CMO rates?"
+It is "Which decisions are taking too long, being made on weak evidence, or being deferred because no senior marketing leader owns them?"

-At Nyman Media, we start there.
-We look at the operating bottleneck before we recommend the engagement shape.
+That is where we start.
+We find the bottleneck before recommending the engagement shape.

 • Market clarity: The company can name its highest-value buyer, the pain that moves budget, and the reason the market should care now.